Constellations

 Deneb, or Alpha Cygni, is the 19th brightest star in the sky.
 At magnitude 1.25, it’s a blue-white supergiant star lying about 1,500 light-years away, which is a long distance for a star that shines so brightly in our skies.

-Albireo, the head of the Swan, is largely regarded as the most beautiful double star in the heavens.
-Indeed, you can easily divide Albireo into a larger yellow star and smaller blue star in a small telescope.
+Albireo, the head of the Swan, is one of the most beautiful double stars in the heavens.
+And, with a small telescope, you can easily divide Albireo into a larger yellow star and smaller blue star.
 The brighter star of Albireo (or Beta Cygni) is magnitude 3.1, and the dimmer is magnitude 5.8.
 The stars are approximately 380 light-years distant.

 Gliese 777 is a yellow subgiant star shining at 5.71 magnitude and located about 51 light-years distant.
-Two extrasolar planets have been confirmed in its system.
+Three extrasolar planets have been confirmed in its system.

 The constellation Cygnus with its stars, that form an asterism known as the Northern Cross.
 Image via IAU/ Sky & Telescope/ Wikimedia Commons.